In this post, I'll be teaching you how to ask a guy out without sounding desperate.

 - Everyone has a type.
 Sometimes you're not his type, but someone out there thinks you're the sexiest woman they've ever seen.

-- Throwing yourself into uncomfortable circumstances (like asking a ) helps you feel more comfortable with being uncomfortable.
+- Throwing yourself into uncomfortable circumstances (like asking a guy out) helps you feel more comfortable with being uncomfortable.
 Do it more often.

 Frequently Asked Questions

-1. Is it OK for ato make the first move?
+Is it OK for a girl to make the first move?

 Yes.
 In fact, it is encouraged these days.
 Gone are the times when a woman just sits pretty and waits for the man to make a move.
 Unlike in the 18th century, you won't be shamed for making the first move.
 Today, a woman taking the initiative is always appreciated.